Mesh Bodies, Head, Hands, and Feet

-A quit place to try is Xylophilous (6/2016).
+A quiet place to try is Xylophilous (6/2016).
 Go through the trap door just near the landing point.
 You’ll need RLV active and, depending on your relay/collar, capture active.
 A couple of traps are puzzles.
-Fortunately most of the timeouts are only 60 seconds.
+Fortunately, most of the timeouts are only 60 seconds.

 Lockme is another place where you can meet people using RLV.